the importance of great leaders in technology

 According to the Bureau of Labor Statistics, the number of openings for Software Engineering positions will exceed qualified applicants by 1 million in 2020.

-Therefore, there is a dire need to significantly change our approach to leadership, and equip new leaders with the necessary skills and tools, if we want to continue building and retaining strong, empowered, motivated, and loyal teams.
+Therefore, there is a dire need to change our approach to technical leadership, and equip new leaders with the necessary skills and tools, if we want to continue building and retaining strong, empowered, motivated, and loyal teams.

-My transition into management might sound familiar.
+My transition into engineering management might sound familiar.